 If you’re going to stay away from your home during your renovation, you should tell your home insurance company.
 Being vacant from your home for 30 days or more could be in violation of your policy.
 You need to ask your insurer for a vacancy permit, which may cost you an extra $30-$50 per month while you’re away.
 If something were to happen without a vacancy permit, you’d be in breach of your contract since most insurers don’t cover that long a vacancy.
 If your insurer doesn’t have an option for temporary leave, it’s time to shop for new home insurance quotes from providers who will.

 If you’re doing major structural changes, you need to restructure your policy to make it a “building under construction” rather than standard home coverage.
 If your roof is not yet finished and rain pours in damaging your new hardwood, are you covered?
 You need protection in case of fire from an electrical surge, or a gas leak from a new furnace.
 There are several ways your whole home may be damaged in the process of a renovation.

 During a renovation, you may be replacing exterior windows or doors, and while you’re waiting, plywood may be used in their place making it an easy point of entry for a potential thief to get inside.
 Does your home insurance cover theft or vandalism?

 After the renovation is complete, you should reach out to your home insurance company.
 Let them know what’s been done because your policy will need to reflect the updates.
-In one example, let’s say you added a basement apartment, here are three ways this modification to your home will change your policy.
+Upgrades typically increase the home's value, so you may need to purchase more coverage on your policy.
+Let’s say you added a basement apartment – here are three ways this modification to your home will change your policy: